ash-bergs/battleships/README.md

 - Programmatically adding class names:

-To be fair, I knew how to do this before, but this project helped me learn a lot about how to take advantage of this ability to control and style hard to reason problems.
+To be fair, I knew how to do this before, but this project helped me learn a lot about taking advantage of this ability to control and style hard to reason problems.

 For instance, when styling the ships to have a border radius on the first and last children, we add multiple class names to each of the ship divs in the JS programmatically: